 Community Redevelopment Agency

-The heart of Apopka's downtown includes the Community Redevelopment Agency - the central area of Apopka that includes a mix of businesses, residences and historic properties.
+The heart of Apopka's downtown includes the Community Redevelopment Agency (CRA).
+This central area of Apopka includes a mix of businesses, residences, and historic properties.

 Community Redevelopment Area